 Image

 Board President

-I am 67 and a retired attorney, public school administrator, and adjunct professor at UC and Cincinnati State.
-I’ve been married for 45 years to my wife, Annie, who retired after 28 years as an elementary art teacher.
-We have three adult children and six grandchildren.
-We currently provide full time daycare and after-school care for the three local grandchildren (ages 7, 8, and 11) Both of my daughters played strings in high school (viola and bass) and both pursued fine arts in college.
+Brad is 67 and a retired attorney, public school administrator, and adjunct professor at UC and Cincinnati State.
+He has been married for 45 years to his wife, Annie, who retired after 28 years as an elementary art teacher.
+They have three adult children and six grandchildren.
+Currently, they provide full time daycare and after-school care for the three local grandchildren (ages 7, 8, and 11) Both of his daughters played strings in high school (viola and bass) and both pursued fine arts in college.
 One with a BFA and one minored in ceramics.
 All three local grandkids have gone to art or music camps at WFAC and one takes piano lessons there.

+Image